equitymarkets/HeartAttackPrediction/README.md

 ![image](https://github.com/equitymarkets/health_project_group_1/assets/65323795/e5be57b2-d503-4b51-ac23-56062ef5105f)
   * We found for the first primary component, total cholesterol is the most important variable.
   * For the second primary component, the number of drinks per day is the most important variable.
-   * The importance of each variable is defined by how much feature contributes to the primary component.
+   * The importance of each variable is defined by how much each feature contributes to the primary component.
  ![image](https://github.com/equitymarkets/health_project_group_1/assets/65323795/22fe02f1-e3af-4852-9472-9ba5bae4e1e8)
 * With K-means clustering, we can identify that 3 is the optimal number of clustering.
 * We can then use these clusters to categorize individuals based on certain traits.
 Each group means those in the same group have similar characteristics.